 Required course work will not be waived.
 No coursework will be accepted from another academic institution.
-All courses must be taken within a single integrated degree program.
+All courses must be taken within a single integrated degree program at Northwestern University.

 4. CREDIT-BEARING COURSES

 See a list of the program's credit-bearing courses here Counseling coursework